FlorianRudolf/SSAVM-Benchmark/README.md

-Benchmark Suite for the PhD Thesis "Symmetry- and Similarity Aware Mesh Generation"
+Benchmark Suite for the PhD Thesis "Symmetry- and Similarity Aware Volumetric Meshing"

 ViennaGrid [1] and ViennaMesh [2] are required